Marco Archer Moreira

 Marco Archer Cardoso Moreira (Manaus, Brazil, 1961 - Nusa Kambangan, Indonesia, 18 January 2015) was a Brazilian citizen sentenced to death for drug trafficking in Indonesia in 2004 after being arrested while trying to enter the country with 13.4 kg of cocaine inside the tube of a hang glider.
 Archer was the first Brazilian citizen to be executed abroad.

 Early life

-Marco was born in a wealthy family in Manaus, Brazil, and his mother, Carolina, was a state civil servant in Rio de Janeiro, after the family moved into that city.
-He began drug trafficking as a teenager, directly with Colombian cartels, bringing cocaine from Medellin to Rio de Janeiro and to the United States.
+Marco was born in a wealthy family in Manaus, northwestern Brazil, and his mother, Carolina, was a state civil servant in Rio de Janeiro, after the family moved to that city.
+He began drug trafficking as a teenager, directly with Colombian cartels, transporting cocaine from Medellin to Rio de Janeiro and to the United States.
 As an adult, he became a paraglider and frequently travelled to Southeastern Asia to engage in the sport.
 In 1997, he suffered an accident in Bali that almost cost him his life.

-Archer was described as having travelled around the world, having a very extensive and successful love life and enjoying a lavish life, and also as never having used a single weapon throughout his career in drug trafficking.
+Archer was described financing a lavish lifestyle with the proceeds of his drug trafficking.
+He has been reported to have been non—violent.